FutureProofHomes/Satellite1-Hardware/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The Satellite1 is a completely private and and open-source voice assistant/multisensor with advanced audio processing and music streaming capabilities.
 It focuses on controlling your smart home via the [Home Assistant platform](https://www.home-assistant.io/) and their incredible [Assist voice control pipeline](https://www.home-assistant.io/voice_control/).
-With some extra GPU powered server and software you can even power your Satellite1 with your own local LLM.
+With some extra GPU-power and software you can control your home via your own local AI/LLM.

 In Q4 2024 you will be able to purchase all the parts necessary to build your own Satellite1 at [FutureProofHomes.net](https://futureproofhomes.net).

-The Satellite1 is designed to sit on a desk and be used with the built-in speaker.
-In 2025 we will introduce an official enclosure and a ceiling mount with high-powered amplifier so that the Satellite1 can be used with in-ceiling speakers.
+The Satellite1 is designed to sit on a desk and be used with the built-in speaker or you can plug into external amplified speakers via the 3.5mm headphone jack.
+In 2025 we will introduce an official enclosure and a stealth in-ceiling mount with a high-powered amplifier so that the Satellite1 can be used with in-ceiling speakers.
 We highly recommend the in-ceiling approach as the user-experience is amazing.

 [![Satellite1][combo_render]](https://futureproofhomes.net/)
 <i>Enclosure w/ speaker mesh coming in 2025.</i>